Is Teeth Whitening Safe?

 Types of Teeth Whitening Methods

 Performed by a dentist, in-office whitening treatments use high-concentration bleaching agents like hydrogen peroxide.
-This method often includes:
+This method often includes:- Application of a protective barrier: To shield gums and oral tissues from the bleaching agent.

 - Use of a bleaching gel: Applied directly to the teeth.